flutter/website/src/docs/release/breaking-changes/nullable-cupertinothemedata-brightness.md

 ## Timeline

-This change was made in January of 2020 after the v1.13.7 release.
+This change landed in 1.17.

 ## References